Neotriz/100-days-of-code/log.md

 **Today's Progress**: FCC's NightLife Coordination App

 **Thoughts** Today I've completed simple LogIn/Signup/Signoff routes using JWT and Express (REST Architecture).
 I will need to come up with how to keep track users on which venues they are going.
 Cosmetics will be last to do on the list

+### Day 1: January 3 2017

+**Today's Progress**: Working on FCC's Nightlife Coordination App

+**Thoughts** Today I've felt I made many progress.
+I am very close to finishing the overall functunality including
++ As an unauthenticated user, when I login I should not have to search again.
++ As an authenticated user, I can add myself to a bar to indicate I am going there tonight
++ As an authenticated user, I can remove myself from a bar if I no longer want to go there.

+However I made the following progress:
+1. Active Tabs are working properly when re-rendering the pages
+2. Users can see if they are logged in or not via Materialice's CSS
+3. Users's database are updated when they make search